DanWahlin/express-convention-routes/readme.md

 To get started perform the following steps:

-1. Install the `express-convention-router` package locally:
+1. Install the `express-convention-router` package locally (note that the package hasn't been published yet - coming soon!!)

     `npm install express-convention-router --save`